 The Reich had made a prodigious effort to repair the damage of winter and to bring its units up to snuff.
 The regiments were once more at complete strength.
-The divisions had been reinforced, moreover, by reserve battalions comprising up to 1500 men each, replacements for the losses which would be incurred as the renewed offensive advanced across the steppe.
+The divisions had been reinforced, moreover, by reserve battalions comprising up to fifteen hundred men each, replacements for the losses that would be incurred as the renewed offensive advanced across the steppe.

 Each unit had been outfitted with new equipment, and bristled with weapons in perfect condition.
-It was a pleasure to see those divisions, made up of 15,000 to 17,000 magnificent, lively young men, as straight and strong as trees, led by officers and non-commissioned officers the like of which no army in the world has ever had.
+It was a pleasure to see those divisions, made up of fifteen to seventeen thousand magnificent, lively young men, as straight and strong as trees, led by officers and non-commissioned officers the like of which no army in the world has ever had.